ArtimanJustice/NeedSomeSleepApp/README.md

 🔊 Adjustable Volume Control

 Fine-tune the volume of your chosen sound to suit your comfort level.
-SleepWave provides a smooth and responsive slider to ensure the perfect auditory experience.
+Need Some Sleep provides a smooth and responsive slider to ensure the perfect auditory experience.

 ⏰ Customizable Timer